Need the perfect name for your character?

-- Fantasy Name Generators is the best one for fantasy and science fiction writers
+- Fantasy Name Generators is the best name tool for fantasy and science fiction writers

-- Behind the Name has outstanding, realistic names
+- Behind the Name is perfect for finding unique, realistic names

 - 20,000 Names is packed with names from other cultures

-HOWEVER, generators and name-thievery will never teach you how to craft original, compelling, unique names that add both to your characters… and your world.
+But… if you always use a generator, you will never learn how to craft original, compelling, unique names that add both to your characters… and your world.